emilskovmand/JSMinigames/README.md

 # JSMinigames
-4 JavaScript games and a main menu
+4 JavaScript games and a main menu.
+I will be uploading the project to my own domain once its done.

 **_Subject list:_**